-7.28 CYCLIC SYMMETRY MODEL
+7.27 CYCLIC SYMMETRY MODEL

-This keyword is used to define
+Keyword type: model definition This keyword is used to define

 - the number of sectors and the axis of symmetry in a cyclic symmetric structure for use in a cyclic symmetry calculation (structural or 3D-fluid). - the translational vector between the master and slave surface for cylic periodic 3D-fluid calculations.